-Let us now decrease the energy content in each spatial domain $S$ of the filters $w_{l}$.
-By the reasoning above this will increase the energy content in Fourier domain in the intervals $\Omega^{c}$ i.e. decrease each $\kappa(\Omega,w_{l})$.
-By the last inequality this will decrease $\kappa(\Omega,\beta)$, i.e. increase the energy in the high frequency domain ($\Omega^{c}$) in $\beta$. \end{proof}
+Suppose now that, all else equal, we decrease the energy concentration in each spatial domain $S$ of the per-layer filters $w_{l}$.
+By the reasoning above this will increase the energy concentration in frequency domain in the interval $\Omega^{c}$ i.e. a decrease in $\kappa(\Omega,w_{l})$ for each layer $l$.
+By the last inequality this will decrease $\kappa(\Omega,\beta)$, resulting in an increase in the energy concentration in the high frequencies ($\Omega^{c}$) for $\beta$. \end{proof}

 \begin{lemma} Concentrating the kernel energy in spatial domain increases the implicit regularization term in the optimization in [Gunasekar]:

 \end{lemma}

 \begin{proof} Reducing filter size $K$ will increase energy in high freqs i.e. $\forall K’ < K: \kappa_{high}(\beta;K’) > \kappa_{high}(\beta;K)$.
 This means that the space-limiting constraints only grow more stringent as we reduce $K$, implying that the result of the optimization problem for the implicit regularizer will only increase in cost i.e. $\forall K’ < K: R_{BWC; K’}(\beta) \geq R_{BWC; K}(\beta)$ for any candidate linear predictor $\beta$.
 (Note that this does not refer to the learned features $\beta^*$ which actually depends on the training data as well).
 In summary, all else being equal, reducing the kernel size $K$ causes/induces a bias towards more concentration of energy in higher frequencies in $\beta$. \end{proof}